jerhon/honlsoft-v2/blog/2022/2022-01-20-whats-software-architecture.md

 Software Architecture will not to come up with a perfect system.
 There will always be one more bug to find, and competing concerns.
-Software Architecture decisions strive to find a balance between these competing concerns and meet a customers expectations.
+Software Architecture decisions strive to find a balance between these competing concerns and meet a customer's expectations the best it can.

 ## Good Architecture

-Software architecture takes these concerns into consideration.

 I am not advocating that all software stop and no progress made until all architectural decisions are made.
 No, good architecture also should be adaptable, and part of that is being able to delay decisions.
 This was one of the key tenants of Clean Architecture.

-These characteristics and concerns are not static.
+Software architecture takes these concerns into consideration, and these characteristics and concerns are not static.
 Customers will change their mind.
 Business systems will be updated to newer more modern software.
 Teams will have people come and go.
 Software frameworks will become obsolete.
-Even in the middle of a new green-field project.
+All this can happen in the middle of a new green-field project.

 Being able to delay decisions is a key hallmark of good architecture.
 It's ok to have a plan and to think ahead.
 Experience is important and being able to anticipate what needs to be done is very valuable.